somervda/fbmStarter/README.md

 Tests performed in the current test suite are

-- Home page rendering
-- About page rendering
-- Non-activated user registration, authentication and authorization
+- `newUser.spec.js` : Non-activated user registration, authentication and authorization
-- Activated user , authentication and authorization.
+- `basicUser.spec.js` : Activated user , authentication and authorization.
-- Admin user , authentication and authorization and functionality
+- `adminUser.spec.js` : Admin user , authentication and authorization and functionality

 Note: Appropriate test users need to be set up for user testing.